facereviewer/gattemoos-ng/README.md

 ```

 ## Running on a server
-1. Get a server somewhere.
-2. Brush up on terminals!
-There are SSH programs you can use on Windows that might be graphical.
-You can use Windows Subsystem for Linux (WSL) to run ubuntu or such from a cmd window.
-Otherwise you'll know all this stuff already.
-3. SSH into root at your server's address.
-4. Make a new user account to run the bots, give them sudoing rights (`usermod -aG sudo whomever`)
+1. You should either know this part, or get some general experience.
+Take a course!
+SSH, SFTP, and so on.
+Make sure you create a new user account to run the bots.
-5. You can use sftp to transfer files.
-On Windows, just get WinSCP and set up a connection to that new account at the server's IP address.
-Drag all the files across.
-6. SSH into the new user account.
-You might need to `sudo apt-get update` and then `sudo apt-get install python3-pip`.
+2. Setup: You might need to `sudo apt-get update` and then `sudo apt-get install python3-pip`.
 Use pip3 to install requirements.txt.
-7. Copy default configuration from `config.yaml.example` to `bot1/config.yaml`.
+3. Copy default configuration from `config.yaml.example` to `bot1/config.yaml`.
 Edit `bot1/config.yaml` and paste in your bot key from BotFather.
-8. Turn the python file into a program: `sudo chmod 755 secretlounge-ng`.
+4. Turn the python file into a program: `sudo chmod 755 secretlounge-ng`.
-9. You'll want to run it on the server and close the SSH window, so get `sudo apt-get install screen`.
+5. You'll want to run it on the server and close the SSH window, so use `sudo apt-get install screen`.

 ### Running:
 1. `screen -dmS bot1` where 'bot1' can be any name you choose.